Coverage of our Building Systems for Soldiers North Carolina Home

 Groundbreaking Brings Staff Sgt.
 Gizzarelli and His Family One Step Closer to Home

-In an emotional groundbreaking ceremony on August 17, 2011, Staff Sgt. (ret.)
+In an emotional groundbreaking ceremony, Staff Sgt. (ret.)
 Gizzarelli and his family — including his three adopted sons — broke ground on the piece of raw land that will soon boast a beautiful five-bedroom log home they can call their own.